cancel

 input.dispatchEvent(new KeyboardEvent("keyup", parameters2));

-4. Open the monitor you would like to add this action to and Add Synthetic event of type JavaScript.
+4. Open the monitor to which you want to add this action, and add a Synthetic event of type JavaScript.
 You can then paste in the updated snippet and move the event to the relevant position in the clickpath.

 Version history